pranigopu/appliedStatistics/expansion/AD: Approximating distributions.md

 - ... entities of a specific kind

 #### Random process
 A process with one or more factors that - for practical or other reasons - cannot be accounted for.

+##### Generalising population distribution with random process
 A random process can be used to generalise the distribution of some metric of a population's individuals as the probability distribution of that metric for a random selection of individuals from the population; here, the random selection is the random process.
 Thus, a distribution of the population, which may be defined in terms of frequency, density or probability, can be generalised as the probability distribution that serves as the theoretical model for a random process.
 Hence, when referring the a population distribution, we shall always use the term "theoretical distribution".

----
+**NOTE**: _We generalise the population distribution, not the population itself!_

+##### Mainting probability distribution across samples
+_Henceforth, "distribution" = "probability distribution" unless specified._

-**NOTE 1: Maintaining the probability distribution of a random process**:<br>The probability distribution of a random process is maintained for each sample only if each outcome of the process is independent of past outcomes. _Maintaining the probability distribution for each sample is needed when studying this distribution through its samples_.
+**Maintaining the distribution of a random process across samples**:<br>The probability distribution of a random process is maintained across samples, i.e. for each sample only if each outcome of the process is independent of past outcomes. _Maintaining the probability distribution for each sample is needed when studying this distribution through its samples_.

-**NOTE 2: Maintaining the probability distribution of a random selection**:<br>_Note that a random selection is a kind of random process_.
+**Maintaining the distribution of a random selection across selections**:<br>_Note that a random selection is a kind of random process_.
 Any sequence of $n$ random selections from a population are independent if they are made with replacement (_more on sampling with replacement later_), i.e. if at each selection, each set of metric values have a probability of being observed that stays the same regardless of whether they were observed before.
+Note that practically, for a large enough population with respect to the number of samples taken, the distribution from random sampling without replacement can still be generalised as a distribution from a random process whose distribution is maintained across samples, given the negligible (near-zero) change in the distribution of the metric being studied among the population's individuals even as samples are drawn without replacement.

 #### Sample
 A single individual drawn from a population.
 There are many sampling methods, such as random sampling, selective sampling, systematic sampling, etc. However, we shall see how and why we use random sampling with replacement.